joaoofreitas/rest.ts/README.md

 `dev@machine touch .env`

-- Edit the _.env_ file and insert the following enviroment variable _(changing the value to your MongoDB connection string)_:
+- Edit the _.env_ file and insert the following environment variable _(changing the value to your MongoDB connection string)_:

 `DB_HOST=YOUR_MONGODB_CONNECTION_URL`